‘Dil Dosti Dilemma’ review: A feelgood entertainer about young love and old ties

 Not only does the generation gap between Asmara and her grandparents narrow, but also her affection for Tibri Road and its residents starts growing, particularly towards Faraaz (Kush Jotwani) and Rukshana (Vishakha Pandey), the grandchildren of her neighbor (Suhasini Mulay).
 The smart and sassy Asmara finds new purpose and forges romantic as well as filial bonds.

 While the focus is Asmara’s rite of passage, the narrative occasionally shifts to Tania (Elisha Mayor) and Naina (Revathi Pillai), who are dealing with their own first world problems.
-Some threads of the plot are left dangling, such as those about a boy called Nikhil, a nerdy intern who challenges Tania to wake up and smell the coffee, an extramarital affair and a threat to the future of Tibri Road.
+Some threads of the plot are left dangling, such as those about the boy named Nikhil, the nerdy intern Dhruv who challenges Tania to wake up and smell the coffee, an extramarital affair and a threat to the future of Tibri Road.

 Writers Anuradha Tiwari, Bugs Bhargava Krishna, Raghav Dutt and Manjiri Pupala stay loyal to rom-com tropes with some smart one-liners here and there.
 “Jab dua kaam nahin aati, tab dhuaan kaam aata hai,” says a harridan with a hookah.
 (When prayers don’t work, a smoke is useful.)